AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 Account <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_ on the Aviatrix controller.
 This access account corresponds to a valid Azure subscription with API credentials.
 You need to create an access account for each subscription.

 This document describes, for a given subscription, how to set up your Azure account so that the Controller can execute APIs on that subscription.
-These four values are your Azure Subscription ID, Directory ID, Application ID, and Application Key value.

 2. API and Permission Setup